rakutentech/leofs_docs/intro.rst

 LeoFS Overview
 --------------------------------

-**LeoFS** is a highly scalable, fault-tolerant distributed file system (DFS) for the Web.
-LeoFS is the leading DFS and offers a number of unique benefits to users.
+**LeoFS** is a highly scalable, fault-tolerant unstructured object storage system for the Web.

 LeoFS provides **High Cost Performance Ratio**.
 It allows you to build LeoFS clusters using commodity hardware on top of the Linux operating system.
 LeoFS will provide very good performance even on commodity hardware.
 LeoFS will require a smaller cluster than other storage to achieve the same performance.
 LeoFS is also very easy to setup and to operate.